jeff-wise/Elea/README.md

 Spreadsheets permit users to define data in the form of two-dimensional arrays and provide the ability to manipulate data in this form in numerous ways such as sorting, coloring, mathematical calculations, and so on.
-They provide a specific model of programming which suites many applications, and most spreadsheet users do not even know that they are programmers.
+They provide a specific model of programming which fits many applications, and most spreadsheet users do not even know that they are programmers.

 Elea is a programming language intended to be used by anyone, with or without a